-Vehicle and infrastructure technologies are maturing and becoming cost effective for an increasing number of use-cases.
+Vehicle and infrastructure technologies are maturing and have become cost effective for an increasing number of use-cases.
 However, there are still a number of risks and challenges for fleets to consider as they transition to EVs.

 What are the key risks, growing pains and challenges to consider?

-With the sector not yet into the mass-market, risks and challenges can be expected:
+With the sector just entering mass-market adoption, risks and challenges can be expected:

-Charging infrastructure roaming and standardisation: Simple and open access to all public charge-points is essential for mass-market adoption, as is being considered in the electric and autonomous vehicles bill.
+- Charging infrastructure roaming: Simple and open access to all public charge-points is essential for mass-market adoption.
+This can either be through roaming agreements, or universal adoption of contactless payments in charge-points.
 This will drive competition to reduce cost to serve and improve reliability.